Read our 3D printing technology guide to learn the 9 basic types of 3D printer an the market right now: FDM, SLA, DLP

 There’s also advancement in this type of 3D printing technology.
 In 2016, Hewlett-Packard introduced “Multijet Fusion” (MJF), which wants to bring Binder Jetting to the next level-

 MJF works by first laying down a whole layer of material in the build space.
 Next, a carriage with a thermal inkjet array passes from right-to-left, depositing a pair of chemical agents across the full working area.
 One is a fusing agent, to create a solid layer from the material, and the other is a detailing agent, to determine the physical outline of the layer being created.
 Finally, energy is applied to catalyze the fusing agent, and the powder imbued with the detailing agent remains inert.
 The process begins again for the next layer.

-Potential applications for this 3D printer type are for rapid prototyping and short-run manufacturing in the automotive, medical and aerospace industries.
+Potential applications for this type of 3D printer are for rapid prototyping and short-run manufacturing in the automotive, medical and aerospace industries.
 However, the full extent of MJF capabilities is yet to be established, with newer fusing agents promising to offer different properties like full color, conductivity, strength, and thermal reactivity.

 The Material Jetting technology is better known as”wax casting”.
 There‘s no inventor per se – it’s a technique used by jewelers since centuries.
 Lost wax casting (or investment casting) is a production process that mainly allows you to produce customizable jewelry of very high quality in various metals.
 But with 3D printing, there’s finally a process to automate wax casting – and for most jewelers, that’ quite something.

 So it has become the dominant type of 3D printing technology if you’re a jeweler or want to experiment with casts.